gomesdasilva/pyrhk/README.md

 Using 27 stars with data from HARPS and ESPRESSO.
 Will be updated as more data is available.
+This is a preliminary calibration, use with care.

 ![SMW calibration for ESPRESSO](smw_espresso_cal_all.png "SMW ESPRESSO calibration")